Building the cities and regions of the future together

 Given the importance of creating tomorrow’s cities, and the urgency to take immediate action, the 28th Africa-France Summit must be the most ambitious and productive yet.Stéphanie Rivoal

-The decision to make the sustainable city the focus of the 2020 Africa-France Summit is an extraordinary opportunity to discuss successes achieved in cities in France and Africa and lay the groundwork for their future progress for everyone’s mutual benefit.
+The decision to make sustainable cities the focus of the 2020 Africa-France Summit is an exciting opportunity to discuss successes achieved in cities in France and Africa and lay the groundwork for their future progress which will benefit all involved.

 With over 50 heads of state in attendance, the Summit will have a strong economic and environmental focus.